cosmic-api/teleport/python/docs/source/index.rst

 Both the the :func:`t` function and the :meth:`~Type.contains` method accepts *JSON values* as input.
 Teleport uses the same format to represent JSON as the :mod:`json` module in the Python standard library.
-Therefore, to type-check a JSON string, you could do this:
+Therefore, to type-check a JSON-encoded string, you could do this:

 .. code-block:: python